Renting a Car & Driving in Italy: What to Know Before You Hit the Road

 Speed limits are posted in kilometers per hour (km/h), not miles — so 100 km/h is about 62 mph.
 Keep an eye out for small white circular signs with a red border; those are your limits.
 Italy is also big on speed cameras, especially on highways (autostrade) and near towns.
 You won’t get pulled over (the ticket arrives by mail later), so it’s best to stick close to the limit.

-ZTL (Zona Traffico Limitato)
+ZTL Signs (Zona Traffico Limitato)

 Tolls & Autostrada